b0nes164/GPUPrefixSums/README.md

   <summary>Currently the maximum aggregate sum supported in Chained Scan with Decoupled Lookback is $2^{30}$.</summary>
 &nbsp;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In order to maintain coherency of the flag values between threadblocks, we have to bit-pack the threadblock aggregate into into the same value as the status flag.
+In order to maintain coherency of the flag values between threadblocks, we have to bit-pack the threadblock aggregate into into the same value as the status flag.
 The flag value takes 2 bits, so we are left 30 bits for the aggregate.
 Although shader model 6.6 does support 64-bit values and atomics, enabling these features in Unity is difficult, and I have chosen to not include it until Unity moves the feature out of beta.

+Initially, I tried using two seperate 32-bit values for the flag and aggregate, using an atomic write for the aggregate then an atomic write for the flag.
+For whatever reason, this did not work.
 &nbsp;

 &nbsp;